badjtsx/ShrinkLDPlayer/README.md

 * For VMWare you should replace ```"C:\Program Files (x86)\VMware\VMware Workstation\vmware-vdiskmanager.exe"``` with the path to your ```vmware-vdiskmanager.exe``` file.
 *  For LDPlayer you should replace ```C:\LDPlayer\LDPlayer9\vms\leidian``` with the path to your LDPlayer vms (NOTE: \LDPlayer\LDPlayer9\vms\leidian is unchangeable.
 This means that, say you installed LDPlayer in your downloads folder, your path should be ```C:\Users\YOUR-USERNAME\Downloads\LDPlayer\LDPlayer9\vms\leidian``` (of course YOUR-USERNAME should be replaced with your username)).
 * Make sure to set the LDPlayer path with no double quotes since it is getting added in the end.

+## Support

+If you’ve found this useful, consider supporting my work with a donation to this Bitcoin address: 1B6GCFrfNUWZH3BNNMR56Z8PMo29hRH4oX.
+Thank you!